wimpysworld/umpc-ubuntu/README.md

   * Download an .iso image for one of the Ubuntu 18.04.2 (or newer) flavours.

 ```
+sudo ./gpd-pocket-ubuntu-respin.sh -d gpd-pocket ubuntu-mate-18.04.2-desktop-amd64.iso
-sudo ./gpd-pocket-ubuntu-respin.sh -d gpd-pocket || gpd-pocket2 ubuntu-mate-18.04.2-desktop-amd64.iso
+sudo ./gpd-pocket-ubuntu-respin.sh -d gpd-pocket2 ubuntu-mate-18.04.2-desktop-amd64.iso
 ```

-A new .iso will be created that includes the additional hardware tweaks required by the GPD Pocket or GPD Pocket 2.
+A new .iso will be created that includes the additional hardware tweaks required by the selected GPD device.

 ## Accessing GPD boot menus

 ### GPD Pocket

-Switch the GPD Pocket on, immediately hold the <kbd>Fn</kbd> key and tapping the <kbd>F7</kbd> key until the Boot Manager screen appears.
+Switch the GPD Pocket on, immediately hold the <kbd>Fn</kbd> key and tap the <kbd>F7</kbd> key until the Boot Manager screen appears.

 ### GPD Pocket 2

-Switch the GPD Pocket 2 on, immediately hold the <kbd>Fn</kbd> key and tapping the <kbd>F12</kbd> key until the Boot Manager screen appears.
+Switch the GPD Pocket 2 on, immediately hold the <kbd>Fn</kbd> key and tap the <kbd>F12</kbd> key until the Boot Manager screen appears.

+### GPD MicroPC

+Switch the GPD MicroPC on, immediately hold the <kbd>Fn</kbd> key and tap the <kbd>F7</kbd> key until the Boot Manager screen appears.